Improved Graph Clustering: Introduction

-{\bf Stochastic block models:} Also called ``planted models"~\cite{condon2001algorithms,holland83}, these are arguably the most natural random clustered graph models.
-In the simplest or standard setting, nodes are partitioned into disjoint equal-sized subsets (called the true clusters), and then edges are generated independently and at random, with the probability $p$ of an edge between two nodes in the same cluster higher than the probability $q$ when the two nodes are in different clusters.
-The algorithmic clustering task in this setting is to recover the true clusters given the graph.
-The parameters $p,q$ and the size $K$ of the smallest cluster typically govern whether an algorithm can do this clustering, or not.
+Also called ``planted models"~\cite{condon2001algorithms,holland83}, these are arguably the most natural random clustered graph models.
+In the simplest or standard setting, $ n $ nodes are partitioned into disjoint subsets of equal size $ K $ (called the true clusters), and then edges are generated independently and at random, with the probability $p$ of an edge between two nodes in the same cluster higher than the probability $q$ for two nodes in different clusters.
+The task is to recover the true clusters given the graph.
+The parameters $p,q, K$ and $ n $ typically govern whether an algorithm succeeds in recovery or not.

+There is now a long line of analytical work on stochastic block models; we focus on methods that allow for \emph{exact recovery} (i.e., every node is correctly classified), and summarize the conditions required by known methods in Table~\ref{table:blockmodel}.
+As can be seen, we improve over existing methods by polynomial factors for general values of $ K $---in particular, when the cluster size satisfies $ K=n^{1-\alpha} $ for any constant $ \alpha>0 $ (which means the number of clusters is growing at the rate $ n/K = n^{\alpha} $.)\footnote{Our comparison focuses on polynomial factors and the setting with general values of $ K $.
+We note that in the special case of $ K=\Theta(n) $, some existing results (e.g.,\cite{coja2010adaptive}) are better then ours by logarithmic factors.} In addition, as opposed to several of these methods, our method can handle unaffiliated nodes, heterogeneity, hierarchy in clustering etc, and apply to other models including planted clique and planted noisy coloring.

+We would like to mention two recent results that appeared after the conference version~\cite{chen2012sparseNIPS} of this paper.
+The work in~\cite{anandkumar2013tensorMixedCommunity} shows that a computationally efficient tensor decomposition approach succeeds for the standard stochastic blockmodel when $ p-q=\Omega\left({\sqrt{pn}\polylog n}/K\right) $; our guarantee~\eqref{eq:simple_cond} is better by a factor of $ \Theta(\polylog n/\sqrt{1-q})$.
+Moreover, for the standard planted clique model ($ p=1,q=1/2 $), we only require the clique size to be $ K=\Omega(\sqrt{n}) $, better than their requirement $ K =\tilde{\Omega}(n^{2/3}) $.
+Another subsequent work~\cite{ailon2013breaking} considers the setting with heterogeneous cluster sizes and no unaffiliated nodes, and shows that our algorithm can be combined with an iterative reduction procedure to sequentially recover clusters smaller than is allowed in this paper.